jsjoeio/joeprevite.com/content/2020-06-16-hey-email-review/index.md

 - sending password-encrypted emails (less than 5 times per year)
 - search all links shared (like on Telegram)

-That's all that comes to mind.
 I'll update this if those features or added or if more come to mind.

 ### Worth it?